ibraheem-ghazi/Laravel-Stager/README.md

-Stager
+Laravel Stager State Machine
 ==========

 This is a Laravel 5.6 package for eloquent models.
-Its purpose is to add state machien functionalty to models
+Its purpose is to add state machine functionalty to models

 Features